-Volunteers; Managing your most valuable resource
+Volunteers: Managing your most valuable resource

-WH&S in museums and collections
+WH&S in Museums and Collections

-Care and handling of textiles
+Care and Handling of Textiles

-Textiles are the most fragile items in any collection and their care is essential as treatment and recovery are very expensive.
-This is a full-day workshop and covers the technical issues and the need for support, boxing, and the correct pH for their long-term care of textiles.
+Textiles are the most fragile items in any collection, and their care is essential as treatment and recovery are very expensive.
+This is a full-day workshop that covers the technical issues and the need for support, boxing, and the correct pH for the long-term care of textiles.

-Having the correct processes in place make the planning of these risks possible and response also effective.
-This workshop will actively help you to design a management plan for your organisation.
+Having the correct processes in place, make the planning of these risks possible and your responses more effective.
+This workshop will actively help you design a disaster management plan for your organisation.

 Victoria has worked at an international level in disaster preparedness and in planning for risk prevention in built environmental and movable heritage.
-Victoria is also part of the International committee ICOMOS ICORP (International committee for risk preparedness).
+Victoria is also part of the International committee ICORP (International committee for risk preparedness).